What Is Saliva & Why Is It Important? (+ 5 Fun Facts)

 What is the Importance of Saliva?

 Saliva is important for several reasons.
 For one, it helps us digest food.
 Saliva contains an enzyme called amylase that breaks down starch into sugars.
 This is why when you chew bread, it starts to taste sweet after a while.
-In fact, saliva is essential for tasting your food.
-As it dissolves food particles, it allows them to interact with taste receptors on your tongue.
-Without saliva, your food would be pretty bland!

 Saliva also helps us speak and swallow.
 Without enough saliva, our mouths can become dry and our speech can become slurred.
 Saliva also contains antimicrobial agents that help keep our mouths clean and healthy.
-Plus, saliva even helps with wound healing in your mouth.
-It contains growth factors that can accelerate the healing process of minor cuts or irritations.

 What Enzyme is in Saliva?